hunterryan0000/Ryans-JPMC-code/java/module-1/week-7/02_Exception_Handling/tutorial/README.md

 ## Step Three: Update the validation loop to catch the `CreditCardValidationException`

-Its always best practice to throw and catch the most specific exception you can.
+It's always best practice to throw and catch the most specific exception you can.

 Now that `CreditCardValidationException` is available, modify the `validate()` method in `CreditCard` to throw the more specific exception.
 Replace `throws Exception` with `throws CreditCardValidationException`.